GlitchKitten07/GlitchKitten07/README.md

 ---

-### 🔗 Summon My Other Self
+### 🔗 Connect the Dots
-💼 For academic and professional projects, visit my <a href="https://github.com/Angelchild00" target="_blank">main GitHub profile</a>.
+💼 For my professional and academic work, visit [Angelchild00](https://github.com/Angelchild00).
-✨ Both sides of the same mind with logic and magic, coexisting beautifully.
+✨ This repo is where I play, experiment, and share what I learn along the way.

 ---